thomaslafon/check-bare-domains/README.md

 * As the scheduled job in Acquia Cloud  has a limited number of character
 * You can add more email addresses in recipients.txt file where the script is installed on the server

+### v0.6 : 01/14/2019 - Added domainstoexclude.txt file to ignore reporting on some domains
+* Rename domainstoexclude.example.txt to domainstoexclude.txt
+* Put 1 domain per line in domainstoexclude.txt

 ## Todos

 edit me! / Share me!